irdkwia/universal_sir0/README.md

 Use `-d` to parse a SIR0 file in `in_data` and produce the xml representation at `out_data`.

+By default, offsets are treated as little endian.
+If offsets in file are big endian, use the `-b` option.

+NB:
+- If you get an `Out of range` error when trying to Deconstruct, this is most likely and endianness problem, so try with the `-b` option instead.
+- Construct mode does not need the `-b` option as it is included in the xml specification.

-You can also use `-a` in this mode to add in xml comments the ascii representation of each data block, which can be useful to search for strings (non representable characters are marked with '?').
+You can also use `-a` in Deconstruct mode to add in xml comments the ascii representation of each data block, which can be useful to search for strings (non representable characters are marked with '?').

 ## XML Representation